MustafaAhmadov/digit-recognizer/README.md

-Here’s a simplified and clean README for your project:

----

 # **Digit Recognizer**

 This is a simple project that demonstrates handwritten digit recognition using a Convolutional Neural Network (CNN).
 The web-based interface lets users draw digits on a canvas and see real-time predictions.